 • Webots

-Step 1: Create a Folders
+Step 1: Create Folders

 Create a folder to store the certificates.
 For the simulation, create an additional folder to share the Webots files.